The Case of the Gilded Fly

 The Case of the Gilded Fly is a locked-room mystery by the English author Edmund Crispin (Bruce Montgomery), written while Crispin was an undergraduate at Oxford and first published in the UK in 1944.
 It was published in the US a year later under the title Obsequies at Oxford.

-Crispin's debut novel, it contains the first appearance of eccentric amateur detective Gervase Fen, Professor of English Language and Literature in the University of Oxford, who went on to appear in all nine of Crispin's novels as well as most of the short stories.
+Crispin's debut novel, the book contains the first appearance of eccentric amateur detective Gervase Fen, Professor of English Language and Literature at the University of Oxford, who went on to appear in all nine of Crispin's novels as well as most of the short stories.
 The book abounds in literary allusions ranging from classical antiquity to the mid-20th century.

 Title

 The novel's title references Shakespeare's King Lear: "the small gilded fly does lecher in my sight".